daattali/beautiful-jekyll/capstone/timeline.md

 ## Hackathon

 The Capstone project typically starts with a 3-day hackathon at the UBC main Point Grey campus.
-Capstone partners are strongly encouraged to attend the morning of the 2nd day of the hackathon.
+Capstone partners are strongly encouraged to attend the afternoon of the 2nd day of the hackathon.
 In the past, students have found this very valuable, as they were able to ask questions about their dataset and clarify other data science issues with the partner.